 The amazing thing about the pong game, is that it's one of the first computer games ever created.
 The original pong consisted of two paddles that players used to volley a small ball back and forth across a screen.

-From start to finish, this game will take you about an hour to create.
+From start to finish, this game will take you and your student about an hour to create.
 So let's get started with Scratch coding!
-We'll begin by making a few decisions about the game you want to make.
-Just answer this list of questions to customize your game plan ahead of time:
+We'll begin by making a few decisions about the game your child wants to make.
+Just answer this list of questions to customize your kids' game plan ahead of time:

-Let's get started with step-by-step instructions to make your awesome game!
+Let's get started with step-by-step instructions to make your student's awesome game!

 1. Choose a new backdrop